lilykonings/cholp/README.md

   - Only comes in 1 weight
   - Is not a very "professional-looking" font.
 I'm currently using Arial for all paragraphs
 - (7/8/15): No values for upload inputs in edit print
+- (7/10/15): Kept borders and "uploaded by" on user profile.
+And black border around slider image has to be there, or else we'll have to enlarge the image and cut off some parts.

 Todo
 -------------